-We have a written code of conduct that applies to all our executive officers, directors and employees.
-Our Code of Conduct is available on our website at http://investor.enphase.com/governance.cfm.
-A copy of our Code of Conduct may also be obtained free of charge by writing to our Assistant Secretary, Enphase Energy, Inc., 1420 N. McDowell Blvd., Petaluma, CA 94954.
-If we make any substantive amendments to our Code of Conduct or grant any waiver from a provision of the Code of Conduct to any executive officer or director, we intend to promptly disclose the nature of the amendment or waiver on our website.
+The Company has adopted the Enphase Energy Code of Business Conduct (the "Code of Conduct") that applies to all officers, directors and employees.
+The Code of Conduct is available on the Company's website at http://investor.enphase.com/governance.cfm.
+If the Company makes any substantive amendments to the Code of Conduct or grants any waiver from a provision of the Code of Conduct to any executive officer or director, the Company intends to promptly disclose the nature of the amendment or waiver on its website.